espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Skull Bomb.md

 Throw Skull 2 (manipulate)

 The creature detaches its skull bomb and hurls the volatile explosive at a point within 30 feet.
 The skull explodes, dealing 7d6 fire damage to creatures within a 15 foot burst (DC 24 Basic reflex save).
-The skull is permanently destroyed and can't be used again, and the throwing creature is permanently [[Blinded]] and headless.
+The skull is permanently destroyed and can't be used again, and the throwing creature is permanently [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Blinded]] and headless.